Tower houses in the Balkans: In Greece

-The tradition of towerhouses in Greek architecture existed since Byzantine and Frankish times.
+The tradition of tower houses in Greek architecture existed since the Byzantine era and into Venetian and French rule beginning in 1204 (see Frankokratia).

 Although the Ottoman-period architecture has almost completely disappeared from Greek urban centres, there are scattered examples of tower houses built in Ottoman Greece and during the chifliks.

-Alongside the fortified houses of Mani (called xemonia), there are also residential towers (koule) of Ottoman origin.
+Alongside the fortified houses of Mani (called xemonia or pyrgospita), there are also residential towers (koule) of Ottoman origin.
+The tower houses of Mani continue to attract tourists and visitors; some have been adapted for use as guest cottages.